leighlars/BreatheAmAIRica/.github/README.md

 ## Getting Started

-To interact with the app without cloning down the repo, check out our [deployed page]().
-Otherwise, fork and clone down the repo.
+Fork and clone down the repo.

 Once you have locally cloned down the repo, within that directory, run `npm i`